Garden and Outbuilding Security

 Basic Security Measures for your Home Garden.

 When you own a home, that feeling of being safe and secure starts at the perimeter.
-Knowing potential thieves and ne'er-do-wells will be deterred by your garden security means you may never hear your own alarm system go off, and thats a good thing.
+Knowing potential intruders will be deterred by your garden security means you may never hear your own alarm system go off, and that's a good thing.

 Basic Security for your garden and associated outbuildings falls down to several common sense points.

 Hedges are useful for keeping intruders out.
 Properly trimmed and maintained, give a sense of presence in the property.
 A well maintained garden lets people know that the owner takes care of their property and likely does the same with their security.
 Overgrown bushes and plants can be a signal to intruders that your garden is not in good condition and the owner may not care about other things, including security.